 (PQ) than the non-HP cartridges tested.
-Tested HP cartridges produced a total of 99.2% of print samples categorized as good for External Use.
-Comparatively, the non-HP brand cartridges produced only 34.6% of pages that were good for External Use.
+Tested HP cartridges produced a total of 99.4% of print samples categorized as good for External Use.
+Comparatively, the non-HP brand cartridges produced only 32.8% of pages that were good for External Use.

-HP cartridges produced only 0.8% Internal Use pages, with no pages deemed as Unusable or Individual; whereas, non-HP brands produced
+HP cartridges produced only 0.6% Internal Use pages, with no pages deemed as Unusable or Individual; whereas, non-HP brands produced

-Limited Use pages (with PQ categorized as either Internal Use, Individual Use, or Unusable) accounted for 65.4%.
-Of the non-HP brand Limited Use pages, 58% exhibited print quality defects such as ghosting, streaks, banding, light print, and fade.
+67.2% Limited Use pages (with PQ categorized as either Internal Use, Individual Use, or Unusable).
+The non-HP brand Limited Use pages displayed print quality defects such as streaks, ghosting, fade, banding, and density issues.

-THE SPENCETLAB DIGITAL COLOR LABORATORY
+THE SpencerLAB DIGITAL COLOR LABORATORY